VladimirBorodko/gits/recommendations.md

 ## Commits

-Most of these come from my post [Things I've noticed with DVCS](http://devblog.wesmcclure.com/posts/things-ive-noticed-with-dvcs), read it to double re-enforce these ideas :)
+Most of these come from my past posts [Things I've noticed with DVCS](http://devblog.wesmcclure.com/posts/things-ive-noticed-with-dvcs), [How I do VCS](http://devblog.wesmcclure.com/posts/how-i-do-vcs) read them to re-enforce these ideas :), however I'm strongly opinionated in them so please don't take offense!

 ### Commit frequently, locally